-Growing up Kanaka Maoli, there was always a part of me that understood that my relatives did not just include people.
+Growing up Kanaka Maoli (Native Hawaiian), there was always a part of me that understood that my relatives did not just include people.
 The honu (green sea turtle), mano (shark), and pu’eo (owl) were my relatives too, and they were deserving of respect and care just like their human counterparts.

 Based off of that, it might be easy to assume that I wholeheartedly support the animal rights movement, along with vegan and vegetarian diets.

 And you know what?
 I do support accountability for how our actions harm animals, and I am completely on board with people making changes to their diet and lifestyle that are in line with their values and physical needs.

 But what I’m not down for is the rampant racism, sexism, ableism, and colonialism that dominate the mainstream animal rights, vegan, and vegetarian spheres.

 If you’re thinking of becoming or are currently vegan or vegetarian — or if you’re invested in the animal rights movement — reflecting on the language, behaviors, and attitudes currently attached to the movement with an intersectional perspective is vital.

 If we don’t, we end up with organizing that equates women of color to exotic animals, sexualizes violence against women, body shames women, and so much more.